How to build a Customer Data Platform on top of an Enterprise Data Warehouse

 - Data visualization – Your EDW probably has at least one data visualization solution sitting on top of it.
 And your company probably has people already trained on these data visualization platforms, whether it’s Tableau, Domo, Looker, or SAS.
 Leverage these tools and resources for reporting and ad-hoc analysis.

 With these great foundational pieces “borrowed” from your EDW, you can now focus your energy on how to supplement your EDW to create an agile CDP that can respond at the pace the business changes without being anchored by the rigidity of the EDW.
-The diagram below shows a hybrid CDP architecture built on the EDW.
+The diagram below shows a hybrid customer data platform architecture built on the EDW.
 We’ll discuss each component in detail.

 Add a Data Quality Engine